By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 One little story – what harm?

 But the next time the story gets more elaborate and before long this clinician is talking about their clients all over.
 They even decide to warn their church group about that sexual offender that has moved in on the same block as the church.
-What harm can there be in helping people keep their child safe?
+What harm can there be in helping people keep their children safe?

 The harm comes first because they have violated that client’s trust and eventually someone will find out and then it turns major.
 The harm may also include attacks on that client.
 Sometimes that registered sex offender, the one that the counselor warned people about, what he did was when he was 18 he had sex with his 17-year-old girlfriend and her parents pressed charges.
 This couple since has gotten married but he could still turn up on a list of sexual offenders.

 If this therapist has a private practice and people find out about this they may just stop going to see them.
 But if the clients are low-income and have to go to a government-funded clinic they may not be allowed to change therapists.
 They may just stop coming and they will be counted, not as victims of the system but as treatment failures and drop-outs.

 You would think a profession like counseling would police itself.
 Not usually.
 The complaint in this situation is most effective if it comes from the client.
 But then the client already afraid because of the harm done to them, that registered sex offender or Muslim may be getting death threats at this point, probably just wants to escape the system.

 Other professionals may hesitate to report this.
 It is their word against the others.
 Whistleblowers can and do get punished.
 Also because this happened to a client there may be minimal ways that this can be reported by another counselor without violating this client’s confidentiality again.
 All of these are ethical and practical concerns.

 Oh my!
 I am past 900 words and have only talked about one of four ways ethical boundary violations hurt clients.